Reps to security agencies: Stop setting vessels with stolen crude oil on fire

 “This act if allowed to continue, will further affect the livelihood and the overall wellbeing of the Niger Delta people who have fishing as their main occupation.

-In a related development, the House also urged the Federal Ministry of Works and Housing and Federal Roads Maintenance Agency (FERMA) to urgently consider dualizing the Benin-Abraka Road for ease of movement within the connected States, communities and the oil sites in to improve the economy.
+In a related development, the House also urged the Federal Ministry of Works and Housing and Federal Roads Maintenance Agency, FERMA, to urgently consider dualizing the Benin-Abraka Road for ease of movement within the connected states, communities and the oil sites to improve the economy.

-The call followed the consideration of a motion titled “Rehabilitation, Expansion and Dualization of Benin–Abraka Road in Edo State”, moved by Hon.
-Billy Osawaru.
+The call followed the consideration of a motion, titled “Rehabilitation, Expansion and Dualization of Benin–Abraka Road in Edo State”, moved by Billy Osawaru.

-Presenting the motion, Osawaru noted that the Benin-Abraka Road was a federal road linking Benin the Edo State Capital with Abraka a big commercial oil-rich of Delta State.
+Presenting the motion, Osawaru noted that the Benin-Abraka Road was a federal road linking Benin, Edo State capital, with Abraka, a big commercial oil-rich town of Delta State.

 “The Benin-Abraka Road started from the King’s Square (Ring Road) through communities of the Premier Oredo Local Government Area and other oil and gas drilling communities like the Obenkobi Oil Field operated by SEPLAT Oil Limited, Egboko, Evborhion and Ugbugo drilled or operated by summit Oil Limited and others under Ikpoba- Okha and Orhionmwon Local Government Areas was constructed years ago and can no longer accommodate the volume of traffic.